-Ms O complains that Moneybarn No.1 Ltd ("Moneybarn") unfairly entered into a conditionalsale agreement with her.
-She's said the agreement was unaffordable and so she shouldn't have been accepted for it.
+Mrs J, via a third party, complains that Moneybarn No.1 Ltd ("Moneybarn") unfairly entered into a conditional sale agreement with her.
+She says the agreement was unaffordable and this would have been obvious and apparent to Moneybarn had it undertaken "suitable affordability checks".